Decrypt Incoming Packets TLS 1.3Decrypt Incoming Packets TLS 1.3

 You can use the RESTful interface form to facilitate uploading of multiple keys, both premaster and private at the same time.

-2. Click Choose File Next to Upload File 1, and locate the TLS 1.3 keys file that you want to upload on your local file system.
+Click Choose File next to Upload File 1 and locate the TLS 1.3 keys file that you want to upload on your local file system.

 Similar to premaster key, capturing TLS 1.3 keys and uploading to Decoder in time for parsing is not an easy way.
-However, well known browsers like Chrome , Firefox and IE can write the TLS 1.3 keys they generate to a file and this is useful for testing purposes.
-To configure your browser to do this, create an environment variable called SSLKEYLOGFILE and set with a pathname to text file to write the keys.
+However, well known browsers like Chrome, Firefox, and Internet Explorer can write the TLS 1.3 keys they generate to a file, and this is useful for testing purposes.
+To configure your browser to do this, create an environment variable called SSLKEYLOGFILE and set a pathname to text file to write the keys.
 Decoder will accept the file exactly as it is written and will use all the decryption keys in the file for any encrypted traffic it captures.

 The following is a sample NwConsole script that uploads the file to a Decoder: